 Without the references to Carroll’s work Alice in Terrorland would have even less of a story.
 Since the film took place in Alice’s dream most of the film took place in her mind, and most of the action was weightless.
 There were attempts at creepy imagery but it didn’t matter.
 It wasn’t even like The Wizard of Oz where the characters Dorothy met in Oz had a real-world counterpart.
 Because of the lack of plot, Alice in Terrorland was a slog to go through.
 It slowly moved from scene to scene with much direction.
 Alice in Terrorland wasn’t even a fun bad film that could be laughed at because it was too boring.

 The only reason I watched Alice in Terrorland was due to one of the actresses sent me a self-tape for my third short film, so I wanted to check out how she was doing.
-The actresses in question did fine in her one scene and she’s capable of better.
+The actress in question did fine in her one scene and she’s capable of better.
 Hopefully, she will be attached to better roles in short films, TV, and live theatre and build up her showreel.
 The cast was a mix of young actors and actors who had previously performed in short films and low-budget films, and they were a mixed bag.
 Many members of the cast have previously appeared in some of Taylor’s other films so he’s loyal to people who he works with.

 Alice in Terrorland is a great example of the worst aspects of the modern British film industry: a quick cheapy that’s only made to make a profit.
 There was no artistic or technical merit to it and ultimately it was made without passion.